BoronII/fraud-detection-pytorch-scikit-fastai/README.md

 anonymized and has a mix of categorical and continuous features, include 339 features engineered by Vesta.
 The dataset is thoroughly explored in 01_EDA.ipynb.
 Two notable features of the dataset are the class imbalance (approximately 30:1) and, the distribution of transaction time deltas.
+All of the transactions from the test set are in the future with respect to the training set.
+This prompted splitting off of the most recent 20% of the training data for validation.

 <img src="https://github.com/BoronII/fraud-detection-pytorch-scikit-fastai/blob/master/figures/ClassDistribution.png" width="400" height="200" /> <img src="https://github.com/BoronII/fraud-detection-pytorch-scikit-fastai/blob/master/figures/TransactionDT.png" width="400" height="200" />